sofeeka/VIN_recognition/README.md

     - or directly try classifying `.jpg`, `.jpeg`, or `.png` pictures of any size
         ```
         python inference.py --input [path_to_test_files]
 The model will be saved into the path specified in `MODEL_SAVE_PATH` variable in `train.py`.
-If you change it, the script will try try to find the model, train a new one if not found, and save it to the specified file.
+If you change it, the script will attempt loading the model, fail, train a new one, and save it to a new file.
 ### Used libraries
 - `os`
 - `cv2`